 “Philadelphia: The Great Experiment”,

-a 14-episodes historic series airing regularly on 6ABC.
+a 14-episodes historic series that originally aired on 6ABC.

 His notable scores also include: